AmberC0209/PaddleX/docs/practical_tutorials/ocr_rec_chinese_tutorial.en.md

 </table>
 </center>

-**Note: This tutorial is designed for 4 GPUs.
-If you only have 1 GPU, you can adjust the number of training GPUs to complete the experiments, but the final metrics may not align with the above indicators, which is normal.**
+<b>Note: This tutorial is designed for 4 GPUs.
+If you only have 1 GPU, you can adjust the number of training GPUs to complete the experiments, but the final metrics may not align with the above indicators, which is normal.</b>

 ## 6. Production Line Testing